 Once the change has been put into motion, the real challenges arise as people may start to actively resist it.
 They may feel angry that their former position and expertise is being challenged, or frustrated about having to learn new skills.
 Most change involves some kind of loss.
 For an individual, this may mean a loss of control, loss of their identity and status in the workplace, loss of networks and colleagues, or loss of skills and knowledge (in cases where they become obsolete).

 This is the stage where performance dips and problems surface.
-This is because new behaviors need to be learnt and old ones unlearnt.
+This is because new behaviours need to be learnt and old ones unlearnt.
 People need to rely on new networks and ways of achieving things.
 They should feel comfortable with voicing their concerns, and their problems should be actively addressed.
 Remember that the change may negatively impact someone in a way that you had not foreseen, so listen and implement feedback wherever possible.

 It is critical to provide emotional support and clear guidance.
 Each person’s reaction to change may vary, and their specific needs and challenges need to be addressed.